 By partnering with an EOR service lik Via, you do not need to worry about the tedious process of establishing a business here.

 With our easy-to-use platform, Via helps you manage local HR processes for direct employment such as benefits, payroll, background checks, and more.
 Our team of local labor lawyers and on-the-ground experts ensure that your company remains compliant while expanding abroad.
-As your employer-or-record/entity in Portugal, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+As your employer-of-record/entity in Portugal, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.